Simulating the LOcal Web (SLOW) -- VI: Gamma-ray Emission in the Local Universe

-The shock can be seen to the top-right of the image, with the substructure driving the shock not visible in the $\gamma$-ray image.
-This ongoing merger activity leads to an overall more perturbed cluster and more extended $\gamma$-ray emission than in Virgo.\\ Nonetheless, we find that all clusters in our set exhibit at least some diffuse $\gamma$-ray emission in their ICM, which is tightly linked with their mass and dynamical state.
+The shock is visible to the top right corner of the image, and the substructure that drives the shock is not visible in the $\gamma$-ray image.
+This ongoing merger activity leads to an overall more perturbed cluster and more extended $\gamma$-ray emission than in Virgo.
+Nonetheless, we find that all clusters in our set exhibit at least some diffuse $\gamma$-ray emission in their ICM, which is tightly linked with their mass and dynamical state.